FME Version

 26. Update Output Writer Parameters

-To make sure that the option to choose which format to output to appears in the Workspace App we will create, we need to go to the Navigator window and expand Output [GENERIC].
-Expand Parameters and right-click Output Format and select Edit Parameter Value.
+To make sure that the option to choose which format to output to appears in the Workspace App we will create, we need to go to the Navigator window and expand <your folder name> [GENERIC].
+Expand Parameters, right-click Output Format, and select Edit Parameter Value.

-In this same window expand Coordinate System and change Coordinate System to the COORD_SYS User Parameter.
+For Output Format, click the drop-down arrow on the right, hover over User Parameter, and select OUTPUT_FORMAT.
+In the same window, expand Coordinate System and change Coordinate System to the COORD_SYS User Parameter.
 Press OK to close the window.

 27. Organize User Parameters

-The order of User Parameters in the User Parameters Manager window determines the order that they appear in the FME Server Workspace App we create.
-We want parameters used for the same tool to be grouped together so we need to organize them and move things around.
+The order of User Parameters in the User Parameters Manager window determines the order in which they appear in the FME Flow Workspace App we create.
+We want parameters used for the same tool to be grouped together, so we need to organize them and move things around.
 You can press the green plus sign to create a new group.
 Other User Parameters can be dragged and dropped into these groups, and the order of these groups can be changed.
 The User Parameters should be grouped and ordered as follows:

 - Output Format: